xieshiyao/xerus/doc/mainpage.md

 * Calculation with tensors of arbitrary orders using an intuitive Einstein-like notation `A(i,j) = B(i,k,l) * C(k,j,l);`.
 * Full implementation of the Tensor-Train decompositions (MPS) with all neccessary capabilities (including Algorithms like ALS and DMRG).
 * Capabilites to handle arbitrary Tensor Networks and the possibility for the user to define own decomposition formats.
+* Lazy evaluation of contractions featuring heuristics to find good contraction orders.
 * Fast calculations thanks to wide-spread backends on the `blas` basis (in particular `openblas` or `atlas`) and the `suiteSparse` sparse capabilities.
+* Thread-safe up to 256 threads.

 ## Version History